sleepydraegon108/terraform/README.md

      ```

 2. **AWS Resources**:
-   - An **S3 bucket** to store the static website.
+   - An **S3 bucket** 🪣 to store the static website.
 Public access is disabled for security.
-   - A **CloudFront distribution** to serve the website efficiently and securely.
+   - A **CloudFront distribution** 🌩️ to serve the website efficiently and securely.

 3. **CI/CD Pipeline**:
    - Automates the following Terraform commands:
-     - `terraform init`: Initializes the Terraform environment.
+     - `terraform init` ⚙️: Initializes the Terraform environment.
-     - `terraform fmt -check`: Ensures the code adheres to formatting standards.
+     - `terraform fmt -check` ✅: Ensures the code adheres to formatting standards.
-     - `terraform validate`: Verifies the correctness of the Terraform configuration.
+     - `terraform validate` ✔️: Verifies the correctness of the Terraform configuration.

-## Prerequisites
+## 🛠️ Prerequisites

 - Terraform installed on your local system.
 - An AWS account with sufficient permissions to create S3 buckets and CloudFront distributions.
 - A Git repository for version control.

-## Setup and Usage
+## 🚀 Setup and Usage

 1. Clone this repository:
    ```bash